cmsc389T-fall21/cmsc389T-fall21/Projects/P0/README.md

       - ```git config --global user.email your_email_here```
 3. Add your ssh-keys to your GitHub account
 4. Clone your repository using ssh ```git clone git@...```

+If you don't already have git installed on your command line, follow the directions [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 Once you have cloned the remote repository, checkout the setup branch